-This means that marketing and sales personnel, and designers need to be involved in sticker production.
+This means that marketing folks, sales personnel, and designers need to be involved in sticker production.
 If stickers are treated like simple freebies or office products ordered by a secretary or intern, the result will be a simple freebie that does not tie in with your other marketing efforts and/or misses valuable opportunities to sell.

 Step One: of the design process is to decide whether to work in-house, with an outside ad agency or designer, with the company from which you will be purchasing the stickers, or a combination of the above.
 It is best to work with someone who has designed stickers before and can take your suggestions and ideas and effectively work them into a strong, customized marketing product (sticker).

 It is important to note that in many cases when buying stickers you will not be working directly with the manufacturer.
 This is a good thing – The best and biggest sticker printers concentrate on printing a quality product and leave the designing and selling to other professionals.
 If you are working directly with the manufacturer, keep in mind they may have limited production options and their focus is mainly on selling a commodity product, not on what may be best for your identity and marketing.